yu-fung-hang/cyber-black-friday/README.md

     * Run `\api-examples\insert-stock-record.http` if you are using IntelliJ IDEA Ultimate;
     * Copy the content from `\api-examples\insert-stock-record.http` to Postman and run it.
 2. Enter `stockId` (1 as default) and `Number of Users`;
-3. Click one of the two buttons to start a emulation:
+3. Click one of the two buttons to start an emulation:
     * `Order`: implemented using pessimistic locking.
 IntelliJ Console will show `Orders are full!` when the stock is empty.
     * `Order with Redis`: implemented using Redis.
 All orders would be saved into Redis at first.
 When the stock in empty, orders would be transferred from Redis into MySQL.
 IntelliJ Console will show a message when the whole process is complete.
 4. Check the database to see how much time was spent in the emulation.